-In accordance with provision 28 of the UK Corporate Governance Code, the Directors have carried out a robust assessment of the Company's emerging and principal risks, further details can be found in the principal and emerging risks and uncertainties section on pages 17 to 18.
+In accordance with provision 28 of the UK Corporate Governance Code, the Directors have carried out a robust assessment of the Company's emerging and principal risks, further details can be found in the principal and emerging risks and uncertainties section.
 This assessment has been carried out over a longer period than the 12 months required by the 'Going Concern' provision.
 The Board conducted this review for a period of five years, which was selected because it: